antarctica/ansible-php5/README.md

 *permanent resolution from upstream sources.
 Pull requests addressing this limitation will be considered.*

 See [BARC-99](https://jira.ceh.ac.uk/browse/BARC-99) for further details.

-* On CentOS, the PHP configuration file is the same for all SAPIs

-CentOS uses a single configuration file, `/etc/php.ini`, for all SAPIs, there is no CLI SAPI specific configuration, unlike on Ubuntu.

-CentOS does support loading configuration files from a directory of configuration files, specifically, `/etc/php.d/*.ini`, but these configuration files are included by the main configuration file, and so used by all SAPIs.

-*This limitation is considered to be significant.
-Solutions will be actively pursued.
-Pull requests to address this* *will be gratefully considered and given priority.*

-See [BARC-100](https://jira.ceh.ac.uk/browse/BARC-100) for further details.

 * Extensions which have been enabled, and later disabled, are not actively disabled on machines this role is applied to